rtrind/Horseys-Simply-Silver/LUAWHEEL_PROGRESS.md

 ## Won't fix
 - [ ] Timer is broken on SSM, but I won't ever use it.
 - [ ] NotefieldPreview shows some frames of something (I don't know what it is) before showing proper steps (this bug already exists on upstream fork)

+## Ideas
+- [ ] A way to automate testing and make it easier to detect regressions